Ansuel/aqr_prov_table_parser/README.md

   BIT(7) is set, the length is incremented by 1.

   GENMASK(6, 2) represents the MMD reg.

+  Data Length must always be multiplied by 2 (and eventually incremented)
 - **Reg Value and Mask**: The reg value and mask are all in big endian.

 Here's an example of the AQR provision table format: